rh-messaging-qe/yacfg/README.md

 ## Customization

-Quickest way to customize data is to use hot-variables, basically variables that profile itself provides for tuning.
+Quickest way to customize data is to use hot-variables, basically variables that the profile itself provides for tuning.
 Next step is to write (modify) custom profile with completely custom values.
-And if that does not satisfy your needs, then custom template might be required.
+If that does not satisfy your needs, then a custom template might be required.

 ### Profile tuning

 Simply export tuning values from profile you want to tune and change those you need to change.
-Then supply tuning file when generating.
+Then supply the custom tuning file(s) when generating the profile.

 ```bash
 amqcfg --profile [PROFILE] --export-tuning my_values.yaml